 - Closed-loop capabilities to determine the most impactful algorithms for outcomes improvement

 - Utilization (ED visits, admits, ICU stays, costs)

 - Risk (Charlson-Deyo, Readmission (LACE), HHS-HCC, Predicted, and Rising Risk)

 - Medications (Current number and High Risk Medications as defined by CMS)

 - Acute & Ambulatory EMR – billing, longitudinal active medication list and ADT data

 - Inpatient & Outpatient Claims – Commercial, Medicare, Medicaid

 - Pharmacy claims

-- Catalyst EDW component dependencies: CAP 3.1 or above, Attribution modeler OR client mechanism to attribute patients to physicians, Claims common if have claims sources, Risk SAM
+- Catalyst EDW component dependencies: CAP 3.1 or above, Attribution modeler OR client mechanism to attribute patients to physicians, Risk SAM

 What types of problems does Patient Stratification address?